Nuno0123/Digital-Resume/README.md

-## Digital-resume
+# Digital-resume

- # Description
+ ## Description
- For this week's challenge, I'm asked to create a deployable website that displays my resume.
-Within this resume I'm expected to complete the following Acceptance criteria.
+ For this week's challenge I'm asked to create a portfolio page, in which I can display my previous projects.
+This webpage is going to be a resume, that I needed to build from scratch.
+The webpage is considered done once it has the following acceptance criteria done.

- # Acceptance Criteria
+ ## Acceptance Criteria
  * GIVEN I need to sample a potential employee's previous work
  * WHEN I load their portfolio
  * THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them